‘One of the 50 Best Escorted Tours’ – The Telegraph

 Day 14: Transfer to Catania airport, just over 20 minutes drive away.

 I would like to book, what else do I need to know?

 For information not covered below please refer to our FAQ’s or contact us directly on firstname.lastname@example.org

 Departure Airport – Catania (Fontanarossa)

 Check in time at your hotel in Syracuse is after 14:00 so we recommend choosing a flight that arrives mid to late afternoon.
-Check out time from your hotel on Mt.
-Etna is 10:00 am.
+Check out time from your hotel Catania is 10:00 am.
 We will arrange local transfers from Catania Airport and to Catania Airport on the first and last day of the tour.

 The cheapest way to book flights to join this tour in Sicily is directly with the airline online.